-Mr Andy McCorquodale - Community Governor
+Mr Andy McCorquodale - Chair (Community Governor)

 My name is Andy McCorquodale and I am the father of Katie who has recently left The Willows to start secondary school.
 I became a Community Governor in 2014 after serving as a Parent Governor since 2010.

 During my time as Parent Governor I have been actively involved in the recruitment of both our new Headteacher and Deputy, being able to provide input to both the shortlisting and interview stages of candidates based on my views as a parent.